amirhossein-khalili/wallet-user-microservices/README.md

 - **Framework:** NestJS
 - **Database:** MongoDB
-- **Description:** Manages user-related operations such as registration, authentication, and user data management.
+- **Description:** Manages user-related operations such as user data management.

-### 2. Volt Service
+### 2. wallet Service

 - **Framework:** NestJS
 - **Cache:** Redis
 - **Database:** MongoDB
-- **Description:** Handles operations related to Volt functionalities, leveraging Redis for caching to improve performance.
+- **Description:** Handles operations related to wallet functionalities, leveraging Redis for caching to improve performance.

 ### 3. API Gateway

 - **Framework:** Express
-- **Logger:** Integrated logging system
+- **Logger:** Integrated logging system **RateLimitter:** contains RateLimitter
 - **Description:** Acts as an entry point for all client requests, routing them to the appropriate microservices.
 It also logs all incoming requests for monitoring and debugging purposes.

 ## Communication